OliverACollins/ECG-to-Music/README.md

 - Change in BPM = more or less gain/distiortion
 - Make a particularly relaxing version for biofeedback meditation session(?) - find an appropriate instrument on Ableton (e.g., ambient synth, marimba, acoustic instrument)
 - Maybe make a paradigm focusing on HRV?
 Would need to be highly-sensitive to intervals between heart beats.
 Although, cannot really see any useful psychological applications of this idea

+## Troubleshooting
+- Create a new loopMIDI port each time the PC/laptop is restarted
+- In Ableton, in the Preferences page, under the relevant loopMIDI input port, ensure that the "Track" and "Remote" boxes are ticked